-A good way of getting to know your new car is to read the owner's manual, ideally before your first journey.
+A good way of getting to know your new car is to read the owner's manual. ideally before vour first iournev.

-Reading the owner's manual will give you the opportunity to familiarise yourself with new functions, advice on how best to handle the car in different situations and to make the best use of all the car's features.
+Reading the owner's manual is a good way to become familiar with new functions, get advice on how best to handle the car in different situations and learn how to make the best use of all the car's features.
 Please pay attention to the safety instructions contained in the owner's manual.